varuncraghavendra/TII_NEU_Project/README.md

 # TII_NEU_Project

-### Steps to run the code :
-Launch the XRCE Agent on a new terminal :
+Launch the DDS Agent on a new terminal :

 `MicroXRCEAgent udp4 -p 8888`